Venezuela's top prosecutor announces criminal probe against opposition leaders González, Machado

 Authorities have declared Maduro the victor in last Sunday's election but have yet to produce voting tallies to prove he won.
 The opposition claims to have collected records from more than 80% of the 30,000 polling booths nationwide showing it won.

-The Venezuela-based human rights organization Provea, in a report issued Monday analyzing the post-election climate, concluded that the government’s response to silence people’s discontent has been “through the disproportionate use of force” that has resulted in the deaths of protesters, “the open coordinated action between security forces and groups of armed civilians in favor of Nicolás Maduro to calm the protests, and the exponential increase in arbitrary arrests.”
+The Venezuela-based human rights organization Provea, in a report issued Monday analyzing the post-election climate, concluded that the government’s response in silencing people’s discontent has been “through the disproportionate use of force” that has resulted in the deaths of protesters and “the open coordinated action between security forces and groups of armed civilians in favor of Nicolás Maduro to calm the protests" which has led to an increase in arbitrary arrests.

 The organization reported that based on figures announced by the Attorney General's Office last week, the number of arrests against real or perceived government opponents is equivalent to about 42% “of the total number of arbitrary arrests recorded by Provea between April and August 2017, the most important cycle of protests in the country since 1989.”